Early Martin Guitars

 Schmidt worked for Martin ten years earlier.

-came first, as it contains a complete three strutted fan with an added tone bar, while the other variation, seen on Martins, Martin & Coupas, and
+I suspect that this variation was an early one, as it contains a complete three strutted fan, while the other variation, seen on Martins, Martin & Coupas, and

-Schmidt & Mauls, contains only the outer struts of the fan in combination with a large X.
+Schmidt & Mauls, contain only the outer struts of the fan in combination with a large X.

-This Martin, with the same experimental variation of X-bracing appearing on the Martin & Coupa above, also has several distinctive 1840's
+This Martin, with the exact same experimental variation of X-bracing appearing on the Martin & Coupa in Chapter 11, also has several distinctive 1840's

 This early Spanish Style Martin appears in a larger Size 1, with a variant of the classic three ring soundhole rosette with double ivory center